web-slate/simple-react-app-with-material-ui/README.md

 # simple-react-app-with-redux
-Simple React App with Redux
+Simple React App with Redux and Material UI